 - Secondly, there is the vocational stage which, for would-be solicitors, is the Legal Practice Course (LPC), also available on a one-year full time or two-year part time basis.
 There are also some shorter, more intensive courses now offered.

 - The third and final stage is the practical stage, which usually consists of a two year training contract in a solicitor’s practice or other legal department authorized for training by the Law Society (which is the professional body for solicitors).
-Normally this is undertaken after completing the LPC, but it may be possible to complete one part-time whilst studying part-time for the LPC.

 - An alternative route for those without a law degree, but who already work in a legal office, is by joining the Chartered Institute of Legal Executives (CILEx) and becoming a Chartered Legal Executive Lawyer.
 Legal Apprenticeships for school-leavers and non-graduates are also expected to increase, with government and employer funding available.